 \subsection{Concentration inequalities}

-In the hypocoercive examples considered in this paper, the generator is non-reversible and there is no Poincar\'e inequality with respect to the $L^2(\mu^*)$-scalar product but, as discussed in Section 2, there is a Poincar\'e inequality for an equivalent modified scalar product.
+In the hypocoercive examples considered in this paper, the generator is non-reversible and there is no Poincar\'e inequality with respect to the $L^2(\mu_*)$-scalar product but, as discussed in Section 2, there is a Poincar\'e inequality in terms of a modified scalar product that induces an equivalent norm.
 In the following theorem, we show that one still obtains concentration inequalities in this more general setting.

-\begin{theorem} Let $ (\Omega,\mathcal{F},\mathcal{F}_t,X_t,P^x)$, $x\in\mathcal{X}$, be $\mathcal{X}$-valued c\`adl\`ag Markov processes with invariant ergodic measure $\mu^*$.
+\begin{theorem} Let $ (\Omega,\mathcal{F},\mathcal{F}_t,X_t,P^x)$, $x\in\mathcal{X}$, be $\mathcal{X}$-valued c\`adl\`ag Markov processes with invariant ergodic measure $\mu_*$.

-Let $\langle \cdot,\cdot\rangle_{\#}$ be an inner product on $L^2(\mu^*)$ such that \begin{enumerate} \item The induced norms $\|\cdot\|_\#$ and $\| \cdot\|$ are equivalent: there exists $0<c\leq C<\infty$ such that $c\|\cdot\| \leq \|\cdot\|_\#\leq C\| \cdot \|$. \item For all $g\in L^2(\mu^*)$, we have $\langle g,1\rangle_\#=\langle g,1\rangle$. \item A Poincar\'e inequality holds for $\langle\cdot,\cdot\rangle_\#$, i.e., we have $\alpha>0$ such that
+Let $\langle \cdot,\cdot\rangle_{\#}$ be an inner product on $L^2(\mu_*)$ such that \begin{enumerate} \item The induced norms $\|\cdot\|_\#$ and $\| \cdot\|$ are equivalent: there exists $0<c\leq C<\infty$ such that $c\|\cdot\| \leq \|\cdot\|_\#\leq C\| \cdot \|$. \item For all $g\in L^2(\mu_*)$, we have $\langle g,1\rangle_\#=\langle g,1\rangle$. \item A Poincar\'e inequality holds for $\langle\cdot,\cdot\rangle_\#$, i.e., we have $\alpha>0$ such that